California Roll Sushi Bowl

 Ingredients for California Roll Sushi Bowl

-- Sushi rice – It wouldn’t be sushi without vinegared sushi rice, so head over to my sushi rice recipe for the scoop on how to make it.
-Normally in a sushi roll, using white short-grain Japanese rice is essential to get the roll to hold together, but for a bowl, you could get away with using brown rice or even long-grain rice since it doesn’t need to stick together.
+- Sushi rice - It wouldn't be sushi without Japanese short-grain rice seasoned with sushi vinegar, so head over to my sushi rice recipe for the scoop on how to make it.
+Normally in a sushi roll, using white short-grain Japanese rice is essential to get the roll to hold together, but for a bowl, you could get away with using brown rice or even long-grain rice since it doesn't need to stick together.

 - Nori - Normally, in a roll, the nori is used to give it structure and flavor.
 Since this doesn't need the structural support, the nori is added purely for flavor.
 I like to cut it into thin strips, making it easier to eat with the rice and toppings.
 When selecting nori, be sure to look for one that's almost black in color with a slight greenish tint.
 Nori that's green, brown, or reddish in color is either low in quality or old.